Corn Exchange

 This point of interest is available as audio on the tour: Visit Blois, Castle life in the Loire Valley

 Built by the first Dukes of Orléans and the Counts of Blois back in the 15th century, the Corn Exchange was once divided into two parts, with the actual market on the ground floor and a courthouse upstairs.
-But as the city grew, so did its needs, and so the town council decided to build a new, more spacious building, unveiled in 1850.
+But as the city grew, so did its needs, and so the town council decided to build a new, more spacious building, designed by the architect Jules de La Morandière.
+The inauguration took place in 1850.
 It was a versatile venue, serving as both a festive hall and a theater.
 Years later, it was threatened with demolition, before finally being saved by an association, supported by Jack Lang, a former minister under presidents François Mitterrand and Jacques Chirac.
 Listed as a historical monument since 1984, the site is now a concert hall and exhibition space.
 A dual function yet again.
 Today, it’s known as the “Palais des Congrès et de la Culture,” that is, the Convention and Cultural Center, and it hosts numerous conventions and exhibitions of all kinds.
-In the evening, you can sample local and seasonal produce, all while enjoying a thought-provoking play.
-So trust me when I say, the Corn Exchange is a not-to-be-missed cultural hub.
+From covered market to major cultural venue, the Halle aux Grains has become one of the symbols of Blois’ artistic and festive life.

 Discover Blois with app